beesearch/bee-backend/README.md

 ### HTTPS

-Go in the in the keys folder and generate the sign key :
+Go in the in the keys folder and generate the sign key:

 ```bash